Living Well With Parkinson’s: Lifestyle Tips For Managing Symptoms and Enhancing Quality of Life

 To stay socially connected, consider seeking out hobbies that allow for interaction with others, such as joining a local book club or art class.

-Participating in support groups specifically designed for people with Parkinson’s and their can also be extremely helpful.
+Participating in support groups specifically designed for people with Parkinson’s and their caregivers can also be extremely helpful.

 Additionally, attending community events or volunteering can provide opportunities for positive engagement while serving others.